 Looking for credit cards with high credit limits?
 Whether you want to accommodate a hefty monthly spend, finance large purchases, or pay off a big balance, you’ll find them here.

-$10,000 is generally considered to be a high credit limit.
+$10,000 is generally considered to be a high credit card limit.
 If you get credit lines like that, it’s clear that the card issuer trusts you to be a pretty responsible borrower.

-With most cards the credit limit you get will depend on your creditworthiness, with an emphasis on your credit scores and income.
+With most cards, the credit limit you get will depend on your creditworthiness, with an emphasis on your credit scores and income.
 In general, the better your credit and the higher your income, the higher your credit limits will be.

 Some cards have minimum required credit limits, which may be revealed by the issuer in the fine print, so if you’re approved for one you can be sure you’ll be getting at least that much.
 That’s why the Chase Sapphire Reserve® (Review), with its minimum required $10,000 credit limit, is our number one pick.